maytheu/web3/src/contracts/interfaces/README.md

 ## Interfaces

-Contains implementation for the ERC 721 protocol definition
+Contains implementation for the ERC 721 and 165 protocol definition